 If you have not already, inform your OB/GYN now about your celiac disease so that they are aware of it, and can monitor you throughout your pregnancy.

-It is recommended that women of childbearing age get at least 400 mcg of folate/folic acid per day and 600 mcg during pregnancy to prevent neural tube defects in the baby.
-The neural tube forms very early in pregnancy, before most women know they are pregnant, making it important to take folic acid before and early in pregnancy.
+It is recommended that women of childbearing age get at least 400 mcg of folate per day and 600 mcg during pregnancy to prevent neural tube defects in the baby.
+The neural tube forms very early in pregnancy, before most women know they are pregnant, making it important to take folate before and early in pregnancy.
 (3) People with celiac disease are at risk of folate deficiency due to malabsorption in the small intestine.
 Another compounding issue is that the gluten-free diet is generally low in folate and products are rarely fortified with folate like their gluten-containing counterparts are such as breads and cereals.